Shredmetal/Ad_Astra_Tactical/rules/core_rules.md

 - Always guaranteed hit
 - Roll d6 for hit location for first shot
 - Mark component on ship card as currently being burned by a laser
-- Subsequent laser shots from the same attacking ship or another attacking ship require a 7+ roll from a 1d10 and it will one crit on the same component, if this second roll fails, remove the mark on card indicating it is being burned, and the attacker will roll a d6 again to determine where the laser hit, and mark that component as being burned
+- Subsequent laser shots from the same attacking ship or another attacking ship require a 3+ roll from a 1d10 and it will crit on the same component, if this second roll fails, remove the mark on card indicating it is being burned, and the attacker will roll a d6 again to determine where the laser hit, and mark that component as being burned
 - Requires 2 consecutive hits on same location to kill a component
 - Defender can choose to evade:
   - Declare before hit location roll but AFTER attacker declares laser firing
   - Loses their next shooting action
   - Negates the hit entirely
-  - Evasion is a 1-9G burn in any direction, with the attendant low-G movement penalties and movement heat buildup
+  - Evasion is a 1-9G burn in any direction, with the attendant low-G movement penalties and movement heat buildup (unlike regular movement, this is to be treated as a move from stationary)

 **Particle Cannon**:
 - Costs 8 heat
 - Range requirements:
-  - Long Range: roll at least 39 using 2d20, then roll d6 for hit location
+  - Long Range: roll at least 9+ using 2d20, then roll d6 for hit location
-  - Mid Range: roll at least 34 using 2d20, then roll d6 for hit location
+  - Mid Range: roll at least 6+ using 2d20, then roll d6 for hit location
   - Close Range: Guaranteed hit, roll d6 for hit location
 - Hit kills that component
 - No defence possible